ConsciousnessRealist/consciousnessrealist.github.io/_guest/2022-04-07-what-is-reality.markdown

 ##### *Imagine a pair of socks whose color is quantum, so it can be in a superposition of pink and blue.*

-As you can see, the measurement process by which the superposition suddenly ``collapses''  is very weird, and in fact it is problematic.
+As you can see, the measurement process by which the superposition suddenly "collapses"  is very weird, and in fact it is problematic.

 The superposition principle can also be applied to composite systems, and gives rise to entanglement.
 If we had a pair of socks with a quantum color (pink or blue), these could be in a superposition in which both are blue or both pink.
 This is even weirder, as I could separate these socks, leaving one in Innsbruck and sending the other to Jupiter.
 If I measured the sock in Innsbruck and obtained blue, I would immediately know that the sock in Jupiter is blue.